 In a previous blog I covered some interesting new research on gastritis caused by Helicobacter pylori.
 In that blog I covered why you may want to limit a specific form of vitamin K2 and increase your intake of Omega 3 fish oils if you are experiencing gastritis due to H. pylori.
 Check it out here … Continue reading H. pylori: The good the bad, and the ugly

 If you're sick of dealing with digestive issues and haven't looked in to the amino acid taurine, I'm here to wake you up.
 While you may know taurine from its starring role in energy drinks or the neurological problems experienced by Pottenger's Cats, it plays a powerful role in the gastrointestinal environment.
-But how powerful? … Continue reading 10 reasons why you need taurine for amazing gut health
+But how powerful? … Continue reading Is taurine good for the gut?
+10 reasons why it may…